xangeyfun/discord-bot/README.md

 # Discord Bot

-A simple Discord bot with slash commands built using python.
+A simple Discord bot made to learn the discord.py library.

 ## Features